Philip Citroën

 Philip Citroën (born 29 May 1918, date of death unknown) is most known for his claim of witnessing Adolf Hitler alive in Colombia c.
 1954, when the pair were purportedly photographed together.
-Citroën shared his story and the photo with the United States Central Intelligence Agency (CIA), which took wider notice after another source claimed him to be an ex-SS soldier.
-The CIA declassified microfilm of its reports in 2017, fueling fringe theories that Hitler faked his death.
+Citroën shared his story and the photo with the United States Central Intelligence Agency (CIA), which took wider notice only after another source claimed him to be an ex-SS soldier.
+The CIA published microfilm of its reports in 2017, fueling fringe theories that Hitler faked his death.

 According to resurfaced documents, Citroën was a Dutch soldier subdued by the Nazis after Germany invaded the Netherlands.
-A purported original print of the photo was published in 2023 by Argentine author Abel Basti, a fringe theorist on the topic.
-Citing alleged family interviews and unreproduced records, Basti argues that Citroën was a submariner for the Allies, allowing him to help Hitler escape on behalf of certain members of Dutch royalty (which he ostensibly belonged to).
+In 2023, Argentine author Abel Basti, a fringe theorist on the topic, published a purported original print of the photo.
+Citing alleged family interviews and unreproduced records, Basti argues that Citroën was a submariner for the Allies, allowing him to help Hitler escape in 1945 on behalf of certain members of Dutch royalty (which he ostensibly belonged to).

 Background

 On 29 May 1918, Philip Citroën was born in the Netherlands.
-The country was invaded by Nazi Germany in mid-1940 and Citroën received a identification card for the 'Dutch Construction Service', through which the Nazis controlled demobilized Dutch soldiers.
+The country was invaded by Nazi Germany in mid-1940 and Citroën allegedly received an identification card for the 'Dutch Construction Service', through which the Nazis controlled demobilized Dutch soldiers.
 Citroën was recorded as possibly providing forced labor in Germany from 1943 to 1944.